There has been a settlement at Winchburgh for over one thousand years.

 The Union Canal is reopened as part of the largest canal restoration project in the UK.

-The new Winchburgh masterplan, worth an estimated £1 billion, was granted planning permission in principle by West Lothian Council.
+2012 The new Winchburgh masterplan, worth an estimated £1 billion, was granted planning permission in principle by West Lothian Council.
+The final development will include extensive greenspace, a marina, new schools and over 3,800 new homes.

 The tartan for the Mars exploration programme was designed by Geoffrey Nicholsby at Duntarvie Castle in Winchburgh.
 In recognition of this, a landmark on mars has now been named ‘Duntarvie Castle’ in honour of the association.